-- 28. Urges those States that have not yet done so to sign and ratify the United Nations Convention against Transnational Organized Crime along with its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children; - 29.
-Recognizes that globalization has aggravated and accelerated human trafficking; and stresses the need to build international and regional cooperation among countries of origin, transit and destination, through instruments such as memorandums of understanding and bilateral agreements as well as regional treaties such as the Council of Europe Convention on Action against Trafficking in Human Beings; - 30.
-Encourages governments to establish legal mechanisms to protect the human rights of victims of trafficking, a considerable number of whom are illegal migrants who, because of their illegal status, do not report to the authorities and to ensure that they are not re-victimized by being held criminally liable;
+- 25. Urges those States that have not yet done so to sign and ratify the Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others and its Final Protocol, and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children; - 26.
+Recognizes that globalization has aggravated and accelerated human trafficking; and stresses the need to build international and regional cooperation among countries of origin, transit and destination, through instruments such as memorandums of understanding and bilateral agreements; - 27.
+Encourages governments to establish legal mechanisms to protect the human rights of victims of trafficking, a considerable number of whom are illegal migrants who, because of their illegal status, do not report to the authorities;